roy-devar/Lab-2/README.md

 # Project Setup Instructions

+Make sure to download the zip files and put them into whatever machine you're using.

 ## Step 1: Create File Structure
 Run the following command to create the Maven project structure:
 ```bash